rzk-lang/sHoTT/src/STYLEGUIDE.md

 - The naming conventions should apply regardless of topic or subfield.
 - For many common kinds of entries, our naming conventions should offer a predictable suggestion of what its name should be.
+- In this way, our conventions should help generate names for definitions.
 - Ultimately, our goal is for these conventions to support clear and maintainable code.

-> - Add example
-> - prepending assumptions and then conclusion.
-General format of names
->
-> > The naming conventions are aimed at improving the readability of the code,
-> > not to ensure the shortest possible names, nor to minimize the amount of
-> > typing by the implementers of the library.
+### A naming scheme

+With this in mind

+TODO

-> - We mainly use lower case names with words separated by hyphens.
+- We mainly use lower case names with words separated by hyphens.

 - Capitalized names are reserved for subuniverses and similar "namespaces".
 When a construction is made internally to such a collection, we _append_ its name.